 D1.6 Open Research Data Management Plan

 Deliverable 1.6 appoints the project’s data controller and provides precise information on (i) A framework for resolving data protection issues that fall outside of current data protection laws; (ii) Physical and other measures for securing handling of the data collected; (iii) Principles of obtaining consent from research participants where necessary and requirements or handling of consent forms; (iv) Principles of provision of appropriate protection in the event that data from vulnerable groups or minors is accidentally tracked during online data collection phases; (v) Principles of open access and Creative Commons are followed wherever feasible; (vi) Procedures for participation in the Open Research Data Pilot.
+This version of the document includes GDPR-compliant consent forms.

 D2.1 Blogposts and Multi-media Material Summarizing Preliminary Empirical and Policy Findings